 The journey to modern SharePoint sites

-- All of our development is SharePoint Framework (SPFx) first.
-This allows customizations to be reused across both classic and modern site types, easing the transition to modern by reducing future rework.
+- All of our development is SharePoint Framework.
+Whether the customization is being built for a new site or an existing classic site, we require that all of our new customizations are built using SPFx.
+SPFx web parts function in both classic and modern site types, easing the transition to modern by reducing future rework.

 Our move to modern sites

 For Microsoft, moving to modern sites means putting greater capabilities into our users’ hands while removing the traditional IT barriers to a truly self-service and user-friendly SharePoint experience.
-With SharePoint Online, we now have user experiences that out of the box:
+With SharePoint Online, we now have user experiences that have the following characteristics and capabilities directly out of the box:

 - Are accessible by default.
 Modern sites offer built-in support for ideal color contrast, alternative text, and other features that make them accessible to as many of our users as possible.